Muhao-Chen/muhao-chen.github.io/_pages/research.md

 ## Research Demonstrations

 All my research mainly focuses on three topics: 1) Integrating Structure and Control Design, 2) Deployable Automated Systems and Robotics, and 3) Lightweight Infrastructures.
 Here are a few examples.
+Black and red lines are bars and strings.

 ### Dynamic Reference Tracking and Obstacle Avoidance Control Based on Reinforcement Learning
 <!-- (with Dr. Robert E. Skelton) -->